AfroStorm/Task-Management-API/blueprint.md

 ## Next

-- Think aabout creating custom view actions to modify instances.
+- Think about creating custom view actions to modify instances.
 - Maybe add a pdf generator

 - Maybe change the task owner to task manager and change the task manager field in the user profile to task holder or something similar

-- Maybe restructure or brush up the tests (make them consice and omit redundancies)
+- Maybe restructure or brush up the tests (make them consice and omit redundancies).
+Continue the modification of the taskresource serializer.
+After tht continue the tests for task resources.
 - after restructuring the tests do a final check for any typos or grammatical errors